pinhato/palcon_pt/README.md

 I used rest api to build the code easier and faster to add functionalities.
 To add more actions just add file to actions folder, and method on the model if needed.

-# How to start the program it as i did:
+# How to start the program as i did:
 1. Open xampp control panel.
 2. Turn apache & mysql on.
 3. Check that user named "root" has no password.